 Apply online to the Ph.D. program.
 Start your application by setting up an account and you can work on it periodically, saving it as needed.
 Just be sure to submit by December 31!

 What do I need to provide with the application?

 There is no minimum required GPA.
 However, generally a GPA of at least 3.3 on a scale of 4.0 or equivalent is recommended to be a competitive applicant.

 Do I need to take the GRE?

-The GRE test is not required; however, applicants have the option of submitting GRE scores for the general GRE test (a specific subject area test is not necessary).
+Scores for the general GRE test should be submitted; a specific subject area test is not necessary.
 There is no minimum score required, but generally, to be considered a competitive applicant for admission, a quantitative score of at least 155 is recommended.
 You will also need to demonstrate strong English ability, especially if you are an international student.
 If official GRE scores are not ready by the time of the application deadline, applicants may submit unofficial scores.